The Slim Shady LP

-The Slim Shady LP is the second studio album and major label debut by American rapper Eminem.
-It was released on February 23, 1999, by Aftermath Entertainment and Interscope Records.
-Recorded in Ferndale, Michigan following Eminem's recruitment by Dr. Dre and Jimmy Iovine, the album features production from Dr. Dre, the Bass Brothers, and Eminem himself.
+The Slim Shady LP is the second studio album by American rapper Eminem.
+It was released through Aftermath Entertainment, WEB Entertainment, and Interscope Records on February 23, 1999.
+Recorded in Ferndale, Michigan, following Eminem's recruitment by Dr. Dre and Jimmy Iovine, the album features production from Eminem himself, alongside Dr. Dre and the Bass Brothers.
+Featuring West Coast hip-hop, G-funk, and horrorcore musical styles, the majority of The Slim Shady LP's lyrical content was written from the perspective of Eminem's alter ego, named Slim Shady.

-Featuring West Coast hip hop, G-funk and horrorcore musical styles, the majority of The Slim Shady LP's lyrical content is written from the perspective of Eminem's alter ego, named Slim Shady, whom he created on the Slim Shady EP (1997).
-The Slim Shady LP contains cartoonish depictions of violence and heavy use of profanity, which Eminem described as horror film-esque, in that it is solely for entertainment value.
-Although many of the lyrics on the album are considered to be satirical, Eminem also depicts his frustrations of living in poverty.
+Slim Shady was introduced on his Slim Shady EP (1997) and concluded on his studio album The Death of Slim Shady (Coup de Grâce) (2024).
+The album contains cartoonish depictions of violence and heavy use of profanity, which Eminem described as horror film–esque, solely for entertainment value.
+Although many of the lyrics on the album are considered to be satirical, Eminem also discusses his frustrations of living in poverty.
+"My Name Is" was released as the album's first single and became Eminem's first entry on the US Billboard Hot 100.

-The Slim Shady LP debuted at number two on the Billboard 200, just below TLC's FanMail, and number one on the Top R&B/Hip-Hop Albums chart.
-The album was a critical and commercial success, with critics praising Eminem for his unique lyrical style, dark humor lyrics, and eccentric personality.
-The first single, "My Name Is", became Eminem's first entry on the Billboard Hot 100.
-The album won Best Rap Album at the 2000 Grammy Awards, while "My Name Is" won Best Rap Solo Performance.
-In 2000, The Slim Shady LP was certified quadruple platinum by the Recording Industry Association of America (RIAA).
-It is often mentioned in lists of the greatest albums of all time.